Cloudneeti/aws-auto-remediation/README.md

 	`# bash configure-multi-mode-remediation.sh -a <12-digit-account-id> -r <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -v <version> -s <all>  -g <select auto remediation deployment for global services>`

+   - If the user opts-in for global services [using -g parameter], remediation framework components will be deployed in US East (N. Virginia) region by default.
-   This command creates the required resources like Cloudtrail, Cloudwatch event rules, Remediation functions and roles required to perform cross-account remediation
+   - This command creates the required resources like Cloudtrail, Cloudwatch event rules, Remediation functions and roles required to perform cross-account remediation
 6. Verify multi-account remediation setup

 	`# bash verify-multi-mode-remediation-setup.sh -a <12-digit-account-id> -r <12-digit-account-id> -p <primary-deployment-region> -e <environment-prefix> -s <list of regions where auto-remediation is to be verified>`